Satin Weaves

 Satin Harnesses

-Satin weaves are designated by the number of harnesses that are required to weave them.
+Satin weaves are classified by the number of harnesses used to weave them.
+The simplest and most common satin weave uses 5 harnesses.
 The harnesses are sometimes referred to as shafts.
 Each end in the repeat weaves differently, therefore the number of ends per repeat will be the same as the number of harnesses required to weave the fabric.
-Satin may be made using as few as five harnesses and be made using as many as sixteen.

 5-Harness Satin